wely-zz/HOL-BuildingAppsWithCaching/HOL.md

 <a name="Setup" />
 ### Setup ###
-In order to execute the exercises in this hands-on lab you need to set up your environment.
+In order to run the exercises in this hands-on lab you need to set up your environment first.

 1. Open a Windows Explorer window and browse to the lab’s **Source** folder.
 1. Right-click on **Setup.cmd** and select Run as Administrator to launch the setup process that will configure your environment and install the Visual Studio code snippets for this lab.